Of Eco and echoes

 Several other points of Eco’s 14-point characteristics of Fascism are pertinent in understanding the current situation.
 Pacifism, Eco wrote, strengthens the enemy, so anyone speaking of pacifism is a traitor.
 Indian civil-society leaders and intellectuals who press for closer, better ties with Pakistan are routinely ridiculed.
 So when the late U R Ananthamurthy became increasingly vocal in criticising Narendra Modi’s rise, Modi’s followers virulently attacked him, suggesting he move to Pakistan.
 A BJP leader said those who were critical of Modi should go to Pakistan, and the defence minister Manohar Parrikar said going to Pakistan was like going to hell.
 That Modi himself made a carefully-staged “impromptu” visit to Pakistan which meant that his leader had gone to hell was a complexity the IIT-educated Parrikar seemed incapable of grasping.
 And sure enough, when Divya Spandana, or Ramya as the Kannada actor is better known, said Pakistan was not hell, a lawyer obligingly filed a charge of sedition against her.

 In such a construct, support for the supreme leader has to be total, and the relationship the leader has with his followers can only be patronising.
 His conversation with the people becomes one-way.
 Even Indira Gandhi held durbars, where people came to her home to express their concerns, and like an empress, she would issue orders to fix problems.
 But she listened to the concerns.
 Modi speaks often, but listens rarely.
 His communication, through his radio programme, Mann Ki Baat, is a one-way street.
 His silences and lack of remorse are eloquent; the time he took to react to Rohith Vemulla’s suicide, or to the lynching of Akhlaq, or to the terror spread by gau-rakshaks, or cow vigilantes, is instructive.
-“There can be no patricians without plebians,” Eco had noted.
+“There cannot be patricians without plebeians,” Eco had noted.

 And thus the cult of hero begins.
 In Brecht’s Galileo, Andrea laments – unhappy is the land without heroes, and Galileo responds, no, unhappy is the land in need of heroes.
 When you lack a hero, you appropriate them.
 And so fiercely secular leaders like Bhagat Singh and Subhas Chandra Bose, anti-casteist egalitarians like Dr Ambedkar, and iron-willed Congress leaders like Vallabhbhai Patel emerge as icons on the pantheon of the BJP – since it has so few heroes of its own.
 In Ur-Fascism, Eco wrote, everyone is encouraged to aspire towards becoming a hero.
 And every soldier who dies is a braveheart or a martyr; even the media uses such terms in its headlines, forgetting the dividing line, if it ever existed, between news and opinion.